Mask-Align: Self-Supervised Neural Word Alignment: Experiments

 \subsection{Datasets}

-We conduct our experiments on four public datasets: German-English, English-French, Romanian-English and Chinese-English.
-The Chinese-English training set is from the LDC corpus that compromises 1.2M sentence pairs.
-For validation and test, we use the Chinese-English alignment dataset from \citet{liu2005log}\footnote{\url{http://nlp.csai.tsinghua.edu.cn/~ly/systems/TsinghuaAligner/TsinghuaAligner.html}}, which contains 450 sentence pairs for validation and 450 for test.
-For other three language pairs, we follow the experimental setup described in \cite{zenkel2019adding,zenkel2020end} and use the preprocessing scripts from \citet{zenkel2019adding}\footnote{\url{https://github.com/lilt/alignment-scripts}}.
-Following \citet{ding2019saliency}, we take the last 1000 sentences of the training data for each dataset as validation set.
-We learn a joint source and target Byte-Pair-Encoding (BPE, \citet{sennrich2016bpe}) with 40k merge operations.
-During training, we filter out sentences with the length of 1 to ensure the validity of the masking process.
+We conducted our experiments on four public datasets: German-English (De-En), English-French (En-Fr), Romanian-English (Ro-En) and Chinese-English (Zh-En).
+The Chinese-English training set is from the LDC corpus that consists of 1.2M sentence pairs.
+For validation and testing, we used the Chinese-English alignment dataset from \citet{liu2005log}\footnote{\url{http://nlp.csai.tsinghua.edu.cn/~ly/systems/TsinghuaAligner/TsinghuaAligner.html}}, which contains 450 sentence pairs for validation and 450 for testing.
+For other three language pairs, we followed the experimental setup in \cite{zenkel2019adding,zenkel2020end} and used the preprocessing scripts from \citet{zenkel2019adding}\footnote{\url{https://github.com/lilt/alignment-scripts}}.
+Following \citet{ding2019saliency}, we take the last 1000 sentences of the training data for these three datasets as validation sets.
+We used a joint source and target Byte Pair Encoding (BPE) \cite{sennrich2016bpe} with 40k merge operations.
+During training, we filtered out sentences with the length of 1 to ensure the validity of the masking process.